Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 self.rightBack.set(rightSpeed)
 ```

-Now we use the CANTalon objects we created earlier in `robotInit`, to drive each of the motors.
+Now we use the WPI_TalonSRX objects we created earlier in `robotInit`, to drive each of the motors.
 The `set()` function lets you control the speed of each motor.
 It takes as input a number between -1 (full speed reverse) and 1 (full speed forward), which conveniently is the same range of values that the joystick `getY()` function gave us.

 Again, all this code is run 50 times per second.
 So, 50 times per second, the positions of the left and right joysticks are read, and the speeds of all 4 motors are updated accordingly.